rudymatela/leancheck/README.md

 entered into an interactive interpreter (`ghci`).
 The result of evaluating the expression is then printed on the following line.

+LeanCheck implementation is easy to understand.
+[LeanCheck's core] is under 190 lines of code.

 Installing
 ----------